Primary Navigation Mobile

 Hybrid engines

 MG is increasingly focusing on electrification, and that shows with its excellent EVs and hybrids.
-The HS is no different, and is already available as a plug-in hybrid, with a self-charging hybrid set to join the range in 2025, though we don’t yet know the full details of this.
+The HS is no different, and is already available as a plug-in hybrid, with a self-charging hybrid set to join the range in 2025, although we don’t yet know the full details of this.

 But we do know about the plug-in hybrid, which pairs that 1.5-litre petrol engine with a powerful electric motor for a combined 307hp and and 432Nm of torque.
-That’s comfortably more than you get in many of its PHEV rivals, such as the Ford Kuga and Hyundai Tucson.
+That’s comfortably more than you get in many of its PHEV rivals, including the Ford Kuga and Hyundai Tucson.
 Only the 306hp Toyota RAV4 Plug-in runs it close.

 12